 Benchmarks For Percona Server

-Benchmarks, when done scientifically, are a good way to help identify performance bottlenecks and validate the results of changes to software.
-We design apples-to-apples benchmarks for Percona Server that are as relevant as possible to real-world use cases.
+We frequently benchmark Percona Server.
+Benchmarks are a good way to help identify performance bottlenecks and validate the results of changes to software, when done scientifically.
+We design ethical, apples-to-apples benchmarks that are as relevant as possible to real-world use cases.

 MySQL 5.6.14 versus Percona Server 5.6.13